 Note: Depending on the vehicle options equipped with your vehicle, not all of the messages will display or be available.
-Certain messages may display abbreviated or shortened depending upon which cluster type you have.
+Certain messages may be abbreviated or shortened depending upon which cluster type you have.

 Press the OK button to acknowledge and remove some messages from the information display.
-Other messages delete automatically after a short time.
+Other messages will be removed automatically after a short time.

-You need to confirm certain messages before you can access the menus.
+Certain messages need to be confirmed before you can access the menus.